tonethar/IGME-330-Master/notes/firebase-1-new.md

 ![screenshot](_images/_firebase/firebase-NEW-13.jpg)

-- When writing to the database using `set()` -  each username is a unique key - and can be oveerwritten
+- When writing to the database using `set()` -  each username is a unique key on `users/` - and can be overwritten
 - Add this line of code to the end of the `<script>` tag and see what happens:
   - `writeUserData("xyz9876","Ima Graduate","ima@realworld.com");`
+  - Check the Firebase control panel - you should see that the `xyz9876` values have updated!

 <hr>